doitintl/grant-eks-ro-access/README.md

-# Grant read-only access on a EKS cluster
+# Grant read-only access to a EKS cluster

 The script automates all the steps needed to grant read-only access to a EKS.
-It lets also the to revoke the provided accesses.
+It also lets the to revoke the provided accesses.

 ## How To